Joe Gullo DigitalAccessibility Scan

 Affects 2 pages: /pricing, /contact

-WarningSome form fields are missing labels, so visitors using screen readers may not know what to enter
+WarningSome form fields are missing labels, so screen reader users may not know what to enter

 On /contact